-If you’ve had a tooth knocked out: First, try to find the tooth.
+First, try to find the tooth.
 If you can find it, hold it by the tip to avoid damaging the root.
 Gently rinse it clean with water if the root appears dirty, but don’t touch the root or physically remove anything from it that doesn’t come off with a gentle rinse.
 To preserve it until you can see Dr. Neal, try to push the tooth back into place.
 If this doesn’t work or won’t stay put, store the tooth in milk, saliva, or warm salt water.
 Once you’ve secured or stored the missing tooth, call our office immediately.

-If you’ve experienced blunt trauma without losing a tooth or the onset of a toothache with extreme pain: Apply a cold compress or take anti-inflammatory medication.
+Apply a cold compress or take anti-inflammatory medication.
 If you chip a tooth and are able to find the chip, it can be stored in milk, saliva, or warm salt water, just like a missing tooth.
 Dental pain that comes and goes continually or lasts longer than a few minutes may indicate a problem that requires immediate attention.
 When in doubt, call us.

 We’ll do our best to see you as soon as possible because we know that the sooner you receive professional treatment, the easier and less expensive the fix may be.
 For example, it could mean the difference between a simple repair or bond versus a full extraction and implant.